jpsca/sqla-wrapper/docs/quickstart.rst

     [<Post 'Hello Python!'>]

-.. admonition:: Do not forget

-    You should read the `SQLAlchemy documentation <http://docs.sqlalchemy.org/en/latest/orm/basic_relationships.html>`_ too.

 Road to Enlightenment
 ----------------------------------------------

+You should read the `SQLAlchemy documentation <http://docs.sqlalchemy.org/en/latest/orm/basic_relationships.html>`_.

+The things you need to know compared to plain SQLAlchemy are:

-:class:`SQLAlchemy` gives you access to the following things:
+1. The :class:`SQLAlchemy` gives you access to the following things:

--   all the functions and classes from :mod:`sqlalchemy` and :mod:`sqlalchemy.orm`
+    -   All the functions and classes from :mod:`sqlalchemy` and :mod:`sqlalchemy.orm`
--   a preconfigured scoped session called `session`
+    -   All the functions from a preconfigured scoped session (called ``_session``).
--   the :attr:`~SQLAlchemy.metadata`
--   the :attr:`~SQLAlchemy.engine`
+    -   The :attr:`~SQLAlchemy.metadata` and :attr:`~SQLAlchemy.engine`
--   a :meth:`SQLAlchemy.create_all` and :meth:`SQLAlchemy.drop_all` methods to create and drop tables according to the models.
+    -   The methods :meth:`SQLAlchemy.create_all` and :meth:`SQLAlchemy.drop_all`
+        to create and drop tables according to the models.
--   a :meth:`SQLAlchemy.query`, :meth:`SQLAlchemy.add`, :meth:`SQLAlchemy.delete`, :meth:`SQLAlchemy.flush`, :meth:`SQLAlchemy.commit` and , :meth:`SQLAlchemy.rollback` methods, as proxy for the ones in :meth:`SQLAlchemy.session`.
--   a :class:`Model` base class that is a configured declarative base.
+    -   a :class:`Model` baseclass that is a configured declarative base.

+2. All the functions from the session are available directly in the class, so you can do ``db.add``,  ``db.commit``,  ``db.remove``, etc.

+3. The :class:`Model` declarative base class behaves like a regular Python class but has a ``query`` attribute attached that can be used to query the model.

+4. The :class:`Model` class also auto generates ``_tablename__`` attributes, if you don't define one, based on the underscored and **pluralized** name of your classes.

+5. You have to commit the session and configure your app to remove it at the end of the request.